 Minor in Religious Studies

-to critically investigate world religions from prehistory to the present day.
+investigate world religions from prehistory to the present day.

 The requirements listed below apply for students entering Murray State University at the present time.
 Criteria as they may relate to individual students may vary.
 See the Undergraduate Bulletin at the time of enrollment for more information.